waveform80/pisense/docs/quickstart.rst

 ============

-The miniature joystick at the bottom right of the Sense HAT is exceedingly useful as a basic interface for Rapsberry Pis without a keyboard.
+The miniature joystick at the bottom right of the Sense HAT is exceedingly useful as a basic interface for Raspberry Pis without a keyboard.
 The joystick actually emulates a keyboard (which in some circumstances is very annoying) but it's simpler, and more useful, to use the library's facilities to read the joystick rather than trying to read the keyboard.
 The :meth:`~SenseStick.read`